Colombia: The Central & Western Andes: Mar 12—27, 2019

 Black-and-gold Tanager— Photo: Andrew Whittaker

 Among the locations we plan to visit are the Anchicayá, one of the world’s top birding roads, and an exciting new site within Tatamá National Park in the Western Andes, which is arguably one of the most tanager-rich locations in the entire country.
 Other sites include a forest reserve near Pereira where we should see the endangered Cauca Guan, the cloud forests of the Rio Blanco Reserve near Manizales, and the lofty slopes of the Nevado del Ruiz and the spectacular hummingbird feeders nearby.
-Also included will be the Yellow-eared Parrot Reserve above the lovely little city of Jardin in the Western Andes, where we hope to catch sight of this extremely rare wax-palm specialist that was once found south to central Ecuador.
+Also included will be a relaxing stop at the Hotel Tinamu near Manizales, and the Yellow-eared Parrot Reserve above the lovely little city of Jardin in the Western Andes, where we hope to catch sight of this extremely rare wax-palm specialist that was once found south to central Ecuador.
 Finally, we visit a lower elevation dry forest site en route to Medellín and conclude our trip with a morning in a lush mountain park in Medellín where the endemic Red-bellied Grackle and Yellow-headed Manakin occur, as well as many widespread species.

 Colombia enjoyed an incipient boom in birding and natural history tourism in the 1970s and early 1980s, and then suffered a 20-year hiatus as security issues plagued portions of the country.
 Inevitably, the question prospective visitors now ask about Colombia is, “Is it safe again?”
 The answer is an unequivocal yes!
 We are currently operating several tour routes in Colombia, as are other travel companies, and we believe the areas we visit are as secure as anywhere in Latin America.
 Colombians are desperate for normalcy in their lives, and the government, at all levels, has made great strides in bringing peace and prosperity to this beautiful country.
 Everywhere we travel, we see evidence of Colombia’s dynamic and booming economy, friendly people, and a population dedicated to putting its past behind.